cmsc330spring25/spring25/discussions/d7_cfg_interps/README.md

   <summary>Solution</summary>

 - C: Division by zero is a runtime error
+- D: Type error: "+" requires both operands to be a number
-- E: Type error: and requires both operands to be boolean, but 5 is a number
+- E: Type error: "and" requires both operands to be boolean, but 5 is a number

 </details>